-However, if both of your constituent dosha are balanced, you need to follow certain guidelines which will keep the two in the desired state of balance.
-These guidelines will come in handy when you’re choosing a meal plan.
+If both of your dosha are balanced, you need to follow certain guidelines.
+These guidelines will keep the two dosha in a desired state of equilibrium.
+They’ll come in handy when you’re choosing a meal plan.

-- Eat small quantities of food at regular intervals instead of big meals at one go.
-This is particularly good for Pitta Vata types.
+Eat small quantities of food at regular intervals instead of big meals in one go.
+This is particularly good for those following the Pitta Vata diet.

-- Sit and eat in a calm place and eat slowly, chewing the food properly.
+Sit and eat in a calm place and eat slowly.
+Chew the food properly.
 Eating while walking, working and talking is likely to cause gas, indigestion and acidity which you are easily prone to.

-- Liquids should be taken an hour prior or an hour after meals so as not to dilute the digestive juices.
-A few sips while eating though are all right.
+Liquids should be taken an hour prior or an hour after meals so as not to dilute the digestive juices.
+A few sips while eating though is acceptable.

 Lunch should be the largest meal and breakfast and dinner should be lighter.

-- Fats like sunflower, olive oil, coconut oil and ghee are recommended.
+Fats like sunflower, olive oil, coconut oil and ghee are recommended.
 Ghee is best for Pitta and Vata as it is pacifying for both.
-Intake can be between 4-8 teaspoons per day as per need.
-If Vata is causing dryness, you can take the upper limit.
+You can have between 4-8 teaspoons per day as needed.
+If Vata is causing dryness, take the upper limit.

-- Use of Pitta pacifying teas like jasmine, rose petal and lavender tea is highly recommended and can replace regular tea or coffee.
-In fact taking too much of tea and coffee aggravate both Pitta and Vata and thus should be taken in moderation and preferably with milk.
+Use of Pitta pacifying teas like jasmine, rose petal and lavender is highly recommended and can replace regular tea or coffee.
+In fact taking too much tea and coffee aggravate both Pitta and Vata.
+Have them in moderation and preferably with milk.

-- Grains like wheat, rice, barley, oats, wild rice, amaranth and quinoa can be taken.
+Grains like wheat, rice, barley, oats, wild rice, amaranth and quinoa are good for the Pitta Vata diet.
 Avoid millets and rye in any form and take corn in moderation and less often.

-- Most of the animal meats and seafood are ‘hot’ in property and may aggravate Pitta in excess.
+Most animal meats and seafood are ‘hot’ in property and may aggravate Pitta in excess.
 Turkey and goat’s meat however are good.
 So intake of animal proteins should be moderated.
 Egg whites and milk can replace them.

-- Spices which are not too hot like cumin, fennel, dill, basil, mint, turmeric, coriander, cardamom and garlic can be used while more hot spices like peppers, ginger and nutmeg should either be avoided or taken in small amounts.
+Spices which are not too hot are beneficial.
+They include cumin, fennel, dill, basil, mint, turmeric, coriander, cardamom and garlic.
+Hotter spices like peppers, ginger and nutmeg should either be avoided or taken in small amounts.

-- Alcohol should be avoided as far as possible.
-Milder versions like beer and wine should be preferred over hard liquor.
+Alcohol should be avoided as far as possible.
+Mild options like beer and wine should be preferred over hard liquor.

-- Have at least 3-4 pints of water every day.
-This amount can go up in summer or if you are sweating it out at the gym.
+Have at least 3-4 pints of water every day.
+Have more in summer or if you are sweating it out at the gym.

 Pitta Vata Diet Suggested Meal Plan

-- Breakfast can be a glass of milk / milk alternatives with any of the above mentioned cereals.
-Have another fruit with herbal tea or fresh buttermilk in midmorning.
+Breakfast can be a glass of milk or milk alternative with any of the above mentioned cereals.
+Another piece of fruit with herbal tea or fresh buttermilk midmorning is an ideal snack.

 If you take a late afternoon snack, you may have herbal tea again with steamed sprouted moong or two egg whites with buttered whole wheat toast.